Build a Reference Image with Yocto Project/OpenEmbedded

 Computer for the Yocto Project Build

 A powerful host machine is highly recommended to build a Yocto Project image.
 If the host system is a multi-core machine, you can configure the Yocto Project build system to decrease the time needed to build images significantly.
-There should be a minimum of 60 GBytes of free disk space.
-For some images, a 32-bit host with 4 GBytes of memory is enough, but to build applications such as the WebKit web engine, a 64-bit machine with at least 8 GBytes of RAM is recommended.
+We recommend around 120 GB of free disk space.
+For some images, a 32-bit host with 4 GBytes of memory is enough, but to build other images such as the tdx-reference-multimedia-image

 Operating System and Build Dependencies